 - (4) Processors for hire.
-Persons ((performing)) that perform labor and mechanical services as independent contractors for timber harvesters ((during the manufacturing portion of a timber harvest operation)) upon property belonging to others, so that as a result a new, different, or useful article of tangible personal property is produced for sale or commercial or industrial use during the manufacturing portion of a timber harvest operation are subject to B&O tax under the Processing for Hire ((B&O tax)) classification, measured by the gross income from those services.
+Persons ((performing)) that perform labor and mechanical services as independent contractors for timber harvesters ((during the manufacturing portion of a timber harvest operation)) upon property belonging to others, so that as a result a new, different, or useful article of tangible personal property is produced for sale or commercial or industrial use during the manufacturing portion of a timber harvest operation are subject to B&O tax under the processing for hire ((B&O tax)) classification, measured by the gross income from those services.
 A processor for hire is any person who would be a manufacturer if that person were performing the labor and mechanical services upon his or her own materials.
-RCW 82.04.280((For information regarding processors for hire see)) and WAC 458-20-136. - (a) For timber harvest operations, the manufacturing portion of the operation begins once the standing timber has been felled, cut (severed from the land), or taken.
-The subsequent activities of cutting, delimbing, and measuring the felled, cut (severed from the land), or taken timber by third-parties are considered processing for hire activities when performed at the site of the harvest. - (b) Until July 1, 2045, persons who process for hire $((\frac{1}{4}))$ (i) timber into timber products or wood products; $((\frac{1}{4}))$ (ii) timber products into other timber products or wood products; or $(\frac{1}{4})$ (iii) mass timber products defined in RCW 19.27.570(1), are eligible $(\frac{1}{4})$ to report the gross proceeds under the gross proceeds of sale) to report the gross proceeds under the preferential Processing for Hire Timber Products B&O tax classification.
+RCW 82.04.280((For information regarding processors for hire see)) and WAC 458-20-136.
+Persons performing processing for hire services for consumers must collect and remit retail sales tax on the charges for those services unless otherwise exempt by law.
+RCW 82.04.050(2). - (a) For timber harvest operations, the manufacturing portion of the operation begins after the standing timber has been felled, cut (severed from the land), or taken if the felled trees are subsequently delimbed, measured, and bucked at the manufacturing (harvest) site.
+The subsequent activities of cutting, delimbing, and measuring of the felled, cut (severed from the land), or taken timber by third parties are considered processing for hire activities when performed at the site of the harvest. - (b) Until July 1, 2045, persons who process for hire $((\frac{1}{4}))$ (i) timber into timber products or wood products; $((\frac{1}{4}))$ (ii) timber products into other timber products or wood products; or $(\frac{1}{4})$ (iii) mass timber products defined in RCW 19.27.570(1), are eligible $(\frac{1}{4})$ to report their gross proceeds under the gross proceeds of sale) to report their gross proceeds under the preferential processing for hire timber products B&O tax classification.
 RCW 82.04.260 (12)(b).
-Taxpayers $(\frac{1}{4})$ Taxpayers $(\frac{$
+Taxpayers $(\frac{1}{4})$ Taxpayers